Wrapping its way to Industry 4.0

 Digital twin for specific machine management

 After a physical machine is installed on a customer site, it will be permanently paired with its digital twin.
-Existing applications will feed real-time operational data to MindSphere, the cloud-based, open IoT (Internet of Things) operating system from Siemens, for comparison with data generated simultaneously by the digital twin.
+Existing applications will feed real-time operational data to MindSphere, the leading industrial IoT as a service solution and part of the Xcelerator portfolio, for comparison with data generated simultaneously by the digital twin.
 With 24/7 microscopic management of each machine, potential issues will easily be anticipated and downtime avoided.

 Monitoring reduces machine down time